Pranuthi-earla/CMOS-Circuit-Design/README.md

 The threshold voltage is defined as the value of VGS at which strong inversion first occurs and a conducting channel starts to form.
 Below Vt, the transistor remains off; above Vt, the channel begins to support current flow.

-### Lecture 4: Threshold voltage with positive substrate potential
+### 3.Lecture 4: Threshold voltage with positive substrate potential

 When the substrate-to-source voltage is **VSB = 0**
 - The semiconductor surface undergoes **inversion to n-type** when the gate-to-source voltage reaches the **threshold voltage VTO**.